 North of the Vaal River, the Highveld is better watered, and saved by its altitude (Johannesburg lies at 1740m; its average annual rainfall is 760mm) from subtropical extremes of heat.
 Winters are cold, though snow is rare.

-Those looking for an opportunity to ski in winter head for the high Drakensberg mountains that form South Africa’s eastern escarpment, but the coldest place in the country is Sutherland in the western Roggeveld Mountains, with midwinter temperatures as low as -15ºC.
+Those looking for an opportunity to ski in winter head for the high Drakensberg mountains that form South Africa’s eastern escarpment, but the coldest place in the country is Sutherland in the barren Roggeveld Mountains, with midwinter temperatures as low as -15ºC.

 The deep interior provides the hottest temperatures: in 1948 the mercury hit 51.7ºC in the Northern Cape Kalahari near Upington.